DemonDucky/DemonDucky/README.md

-# Hi there! 👋 I'm Tuấn Anh Lương
+# Hi there! 👋 I'm Lương Tuấn Anh

 ## About Me
-- 🎓 Junior at FPT University
+- 🎓 Senior at FPT University, majoring in Digital Marketing
-- 🌱 Currently learning and growing in the world of technology
+- 🌱 Continuously growing in tech and digital marketing
-- 💻 Passionate about coding, software development & marketing
+- 💻 Passionate about web development, software solutions, and marketing strategies

 ## Skills
-- Kotlin
 - Web Development
+- Marketing & Strategy

-## Let's Collaborate!
+## Let's Connect!
-I'm always open to interesting projects and learning opportunities.
-Feel free to reach out if you want to collaborate or just chat about tech!
+Always open to exciting projects and new opportunities.
+Feel free to reach out if you'd like to collaborate or chat about tech and marketing!